-During the years ended December 31, 2022 and 2021, the Company capitalized \$6,628 and \$3,751 of website and software development costs, respectively.
+During the years ended December 31, 2023, 2022 and 2021, the Company capitalized \$4,585, \$6,628 and \$3,751 of website and software development costs, respectively.

-n.
+p.
 Intangible assets:

-Intangible assets are amortized over their estimated useful lives using the straight-line method, at the following annual periods ranges:
+Intangible assets are amortized over their estimated useful lives using the straight-line method, at the following annual period ranges:

 Years

 Internal-used software 3-5

-Technology 3-6
+Technology 3 - 10

-Other intangibles 5-10
+Other intangibles 5 - 20

-o.
+q.
 Concentration of credit risk:

-The Company is subject to certain risks, including exposure to risks associated with online commerce environment, credit card fraud, as well as the interpretation of state and local laws and regulations in regards to the collection and remittance of sales and use taxes.
+The Company is subject to certain risks, including exposure to risks associated with the online commerce environment, credit card fraud, as well as the interpretation of state and local laws and regulations in regard to the collection and remittance of sales and use taxes.
 The Company does not have significant vendor concentrations.

-Financial instruments that potentially subject the Company to concentrations of credit risk consist principally of cash and cash equivalents, restricted cash, short-term deposits, and trade receivables.
+Financial instruments that potentially subject the Company to concentrations of credit risk consist principally of cash and cash equivalents, restricted cash, short-term deposits, marketable securities and trade receivables.